jacobsamo/Mixie/README.md

 ## General idea

-As meally is very new most of the features below won't be implemented straight away however these will be implemented going into the future.
+As mixie is very new most of the features below won't be implemented straight away however these will be implemented going into the future.

 Here is the general idea: All recipes to be made by the community and approved by the community, meaning there aren't any recipes will spelling mistakes, grammar or a recipe with bad information.